 Not all venues will have classic red and green holiday decor so find out how your venue will be decorated before making any decisions on your own wedding color palette.

-Choose a color palette that will be appropriate for the time of year.
-Click here for some December wedding color inspiration.
+Choose a color palette that will be appropriate for the time of year and that doesn’t clash with potential holiday decor.

 For a list of recommended flower options, check out this article: Top 10 Flowers for Your Winter Wedding.